Archives

 For hives that Harmony Hollow Owns – our ID number is marked on the equipment.

 Your county appraisal district will have the 1-D-1 Application for you to fill out for ag use of your land.
-Note: Placement and management of hives on your land is NOT a guarantee that the appraisal district will approve ag valuation for your property.
+Note: Placement and management of hives on your land is NOT a guarantee that the appraisal district will approve ag valuation for your property, nor is it a guarantee or a promise that there will be a honey harvest in any given year.

 We are based near the Dallas, Texas Metroplex.
 However, we cover a large portion of North and East Texas.
 Contact us to reserve bees for your property.